sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Talk about dependency injection - what it is and why
 - Mention that the `pal-tracker` directory is under `workspace` directory
-- pal-tracker codebase should be downloaded
+- pal-tracker codebase should be downloaded under `workspace` directory

 ## Project structure